Issue Brief // Warrants & Due Process

 • SB 549

-Cuts off all Georgia state funding, tax incentives, and public infrastructure support for ICE immigration detention centers—refusing to make Georgia taxpayers complicit in federal detention expansion.
+Cuts off Georgia state funding, tax incentives, and public infrastructure support for ICE immigration detention centers.

 Checking Georgia Legislature status...